 - Do not restart the Zoom ClientProxy when a migration job is running.
 If needed, first stop the migration, then restart Zoom ClientProxy.

-- Do not edit any data in the source folder on disk or target folder on Zoom repository while a migration is running.
+- Do not edit any data in the source folder on the disk or target folder on the Zoom repository while the migration is running.

-- Once the migration is completed, you could delete its entry in Migration Status window.
+- Once the migration is completed, you could delete its entry in the Migration Status window.

-- If you want to increase the memory assigned to Zoom ClientProxy process, update zm.vmoptions file in the Zoom Client’s conf folder (Windows: [ZoomInstallDir]\DAM\conf and Mac: [YourMac]/Applications/Evolphin/zoom/conf).
+- If you want to increase the memory assigned to the Zoom ClientProxy process, update zm.vmoptions file in the Zoom Client’s conf folder (Windows: [ZoomInstallDir]\conf and Mac: [YourMac]/Applications/Evolphin/zoom/conf).
 Update -Xmx512m to -Xmx3000m.
 This will change the memory limit from 512mb to 3000mb.

 - As the migration process runs in batches, you can update the size of the batch from zoom.properties.
 The default batch size is 1000 files.
 To change, add the property MIGRATION_BATCH_SIZE in zoom.properties in the .zm folder inside the user’s home directory (Windows: C:\Users\john\.zm and Mac: [YourMac]/Users/john/.zm).
 For example,

-- You can change the sync up cycles between Zoom migration process and the Zoom database using zoom.properties.
+- You can change the sync-up cycles between the Zoom migration process and the Zoom database using zoom.properties.
 Sync cycle is the number of batches after which Zoom will write the status of the migration process to the disk.
 By default, it does this sync up after every 25 batches.
-To change the sync up cycle time, add the property DEFAULT_SYNC_CYCLE in the .zm folder inside user’s home directory (Windows: C:\Users\john\.zm and Mac: [YourMac]/Users/john/.zm).
+To change the sync up cycle time, add the property DEFAULT_SYNC_CYCLE in the .zm folder inside the user’s home directory (Windows: C:\Users\john\.zm and Mac: [YourMac]/Users/john/.zm).
 For example,